franfran1920/caprichoslaser.com/wp-content/plugins/mailpoet/readme.txt

 6. WooCommerce emails

 == Changelog ==

+= 4.19.0 - 2023-06-19 =
+* Added: Automation templates for abandoned cart and first-time buyers;
+* Added: option to filter Automations triggers based on subscriber, customer, or order properties;
+* Updated: minimum required WooCommerce version to 7.6.0;
+* Fixed: depreciation notice in PHP 8 (thank you Drivingralle);
+* Fixed: exporting dynamic segments with custom fields.

 = 4.18.1 - 2023-06-12 =
 * Fixed: rarely the last page before sending the email can fail to load;